remkop22/yaw/README.md

-# Reel - A reel good parser generator toolkit for Rust
+# Yaw - A parser generator toolkit for Rust

 <b>This project is still in it's prototyping phase.</b>